Beginner Yoga Guide for Bangladeshis: Start at Home Today

 • Minutes 18–20: Savasana — lie completely still, breathing naturally

-💡 Beginner’s Secret: Consistency beats intensity20 minutes every day is far more beneficial than 2 hours once a week.
+💡 Beginner’s Secret: Consistency beats intensity.
+20 minutes every day is far more beneficial than 2 hours once a week.
 Even if you can only do 10 minutes some mornings, do it.
-The research is clear: regular short practices create lasting physical and mental change.
+The NIH/NCCIH confirms that regular short yoga practices create lasting physical and mental changes — and the improvements in back pain and stress are measurable within 8 weeks.

 Yoga Tips Specific to Life in Bangladesh

 • Summer heat: Practice before 7 AM or after 7 PM.
-Avoid practicing during peak afternoon heat (12–4 PM).
-Keep coconut water or lemon water (lebu pani) nearby.
+Keep coconut water or lemon water nearby.

 • Monsoon: Your rooftop becomes unavailable but your indoor space is perfect.
 Use this time to go deeper into breathing and meditation practices.